jkingharman/careers_group_scraper/README.md

 * __Scraping links__.
 How to get links from all listings?
 Capybara perhaps.
 But programmatically clinking around felt clunky.
 I realised I could exploit pagination: I could simply increment the listing url's page number.
 But this raised a new issue, namely: when to stop?
 I looked for a pattern — something like a 'last page' attribute on a next button — but found nothing.
 And so my stopping condition is arbitrary (I stop incrementing on page twenty).

-## TODOs ##
+## Todos ##

 * __Exceptions__.
-I don't log exceptions; changing this is a must.
+I don't handle exceptions; changing this is a must.
 I am now aware just how brittle scrapers can be.
 They are hostage to external influence: the servers they query, HTTP connection, HTML structure, etc. And so trying to anticipate failure points is important.
-One obvious amendment I can think of, for example, is to log exceptions when a queried page doesn’t have the css I'm looking for.
-Also obvious: I could  account for dud http requests.
+One obvious amendment I can think of for example is to log exceptions when a queried page doesn’t have the CSS I'm looking for.
+Also obvious: account for dud HTTP requests.